AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 ### Complexity in State Management

 Developers are used to instant state updates, so the Slow Update Tree might take some getting used to.
-This should not be too much of an issue.
+But we believe this won't take long!

+For a code walkthrough of how a token blacklist contract can use a slow updates tree, read [this](../../../../dev_docs/contracts/syntax/slow_updates_tree.md).